 5. You’re a Natural Marketer.

-The technical skills are just half of the job in SEO.
+Technical skills are just half of the job in SEO.
 Once you take up a role in SEO, you will have to deal with clients irrespective of the position you hold.
 You must have the right skills to communicate your ideas and tactics to stakeholders.

-If you’re someone who can break down technical terms in easy to understand layman language, then you’re a perfect fit for a client-facing role in SEO.
+If you’re someone who can break down technical terms in easy-to-understand layman language, then you’re a perfect fit for a client-facing role in SEO.

 Before you apply for an SEO Interview